Theft of Association Funds

 - Require two signatures (including at least one board member) on all checks or transfers greater than a pre-designated amount;

-- Prior to signing checks, authorized check signers must review invoices and supporting documentation;
+- Before signing checks, authorized check signers must review invoices and supporting documentation;

-- Review bank statements and reconciliations on a monthly basis;
+- Review bank statements and reconciliations every month;

 - Keep only a small amount of petty cash on hand and in a secure place and have a procedure for keeping track of petty cash;